-There are 4 stages of natural hair growth, but first congratulations ongoing natural and sporting that lovely ‘style of kinky curls with confidence.
-Now comes the not-so-easy piece: maintaining the length of your natural hair.
-Natural hair growth stages can be such a big issue these days, and you might be wondering why your hair is not really growing as quickly as you’d want.
-Most likely, you’re puzzled as to why you haven’t reached your desired end result, natural texture, length thickness, or why your hair did not grow over a particular point.
+Natural hair stages can be a big issue these days, and you may wonder why your hair is not growing as fast as you’d want.
+Most likely, you’re wondering why you haven’t reached your desired result, natural texture, length thickness, or why your hair did not grow over a particular point.

-It’s totally fine, love, to go through all of this on your challenge with natural hair journey.
-But I’ll describe the four natural hair stages that can impact your hair growth prospects because it’s can be difficult to understand what’s going on at the roots of your hair.
+It’s OK, love.
+It can become a challenge with the natural hair growth journey.
+But I’ll describe the four natural hair stages that can impact your hair growth possibilities because it can be challenging to understand what’s happening at your hair’s roots.

-Note; That This article is similar to the 7 stages of balding, but more of 4 stages to natural hair growth.
+Note: This article is similar to the Ludwig pattern hair loss stages, but more of four stages to natural hair growth.

 Our hair length is determined by the growth phase, which lasts two to seven years.